ToluPaul/Analyzing_TV_Data/README.md

 This repository contains a jupyter notebook where a concise procedure of how the data was cleaned and analyzed was done

 ## THE SUPER BOWL
+This event is one that has taken a toll in history with a large number of viewers.
+Hey...
+With such a large audience you just might be shocked at how fascinating the game is.